sagemath/trac_to_gh/Issue 1449.md

 # Issue 1449: very serious (but trivial to fix) notebook bug: shift-enter doesn't work on macs; it's shift-return!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1449

 Original creator: was